silieslab/Gur-etal-2024/Readme.md

 # Gur et al. 2024 codebase

 Here you can find the code for analyzing the datasets of Gur et al. 2024.
-All data will be deposited to Zenodo as soon as the manuscript is published.
+All datasets are deposited to Zenodo: https://zenodo.org/doi/10.5281/zenodo.13327244.

 ## Nat scenes and normalization model
 The code for analysis and simulations done for the natural scene analysis in Figure 3 and the biophysical implementation of the normalization model in Figure 5.